 This is a blog for everyday techies building real systems people use, and their still-with-it-and-technical CTOs.
 It's a blog for thinking people who want to build better systems.
 That often requires questioning current practices.

 I build things.
 Mostly, I build software, typically backed by some principled reason for why it should work as advertised.
 I'm currently a professor at Cornell University.

-These days, I work mostly on data stores of different types.
+In addition to cryptocurrencies, I work on data stores of different types.
 My team built the HyperDex fast data store.
 It's a next-generation NoSQL database that is faster than first-gen entrants like Mongo, supports ACID transactions, and scales.
 We recently released Weaver, a graph store that can hold very large graphs that are dynamically changing.
 I was the first person to point out that the CAP Theorem is flawed and does not have the implications that most people think it does.

 In the past, I worked on peer-to-peer systems of various kinds.
 I was behind Karma, the first peer-to-peer currency with a distributed mint, to my knowledge.
-My group also built Credence, a peer-to-peer reputation scheme that counteracted spam and mislabeled files.
+My group also built Credence, a peer-to-peer reputation scheme that counteracted spam and mislabeled content inserted by malicious parties.
 I have built many other academic peer-to-peer systems, and I have worked to defend some of the most popular ones in court.